trisfaizal/Marketing-Site/_posts/2017-11-22-app-redesign.md

 ## Explore & Edit

-**Collections** is a great label for Jekyll developers but not so good otherwise.
+**Collections** is a great label for Jekyll developers, the problem is editors may not understand this concept.
 We have renamed this view to **Explore** which has undergone some minor adjustments.
 Output collections are now grouped with standalone pages.
 All other collections are grouped in a data section.

 SCREENSHOT OF COLLECTION TAB